-In previous Wartoad songs, Donald Trump and Leonardo Di Caprio have found themselves in the firing line but the next musical grenade from their arsenal has the BBC written all over it.
+In previous Wartoad songs, Donald Trump and Leonardo Di Caprio have found themselves in the firing line but the latest musical grenade from their arsenal was aimed at the BBC.

-Now, Wartoad are hitting back with a tribute to the UK’s king of rock’n’roll.
+Wartoad hit back with a tribute to the UK’s king of rock’n’roll.
 The band have recorded a cover version of his first major hit ‘Move It’, to coincide with the 60th anniversary of its original release.